 - Where are Chinese gooseberries from?

 - All done?
-Check your answers on the quiz answers tab!
+Check your answers below!

 An elderly man lay dying in his bed.
 In death’s agony, he suddenly smelled the aroma of his favorite chocolate chip cookies wafting up the stairs.
 He gathered his remaining strength, and lifted himself from the bed.
 Leaning against the wall, he slowly made his way out of the bedroom, and with even greater effort forced himself down the stairs, gripping the railing with both hands, he crawled downstairs.

 With labored breath, he leaned against the door-frame, gazing into kitchen.
 Were it not for death’s agony, he would have thought himself already in heaven: there, spread out upon waxed paper on the kitchen table were literally hundreds of his favorite chocolate chip cookies.
 Was it heaven?
 Or was it one final act of heroic love from his devoted wife, seeing to it that he left this world a happy man?